rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 assumed a read-only molecule would be less changeable than that.

-In order for atom or bond stereochemistry to be recognised correctly by most software, it's essential that the Mol block have atomic coordinates.
+In order for atom or bond stereochemistry to be recognised correctly by most software, it's essential that the mol block have atomic coordinates.
 It's also convenient for many reasons, such as drawing the molecules.
+Generating a mol block for a molecule that does not have coordinates will, by default, automatically cause coordinates to be generated.
+These are not, however, stored with the molecule.

 You can either include 2D coordinates (i.e. a depiction), using the function in the RDDepict namespace and declared in RDDepictor.h